Now you need to come up with a business plan.

 The way your business will be structured, what your values are, what experience you have, and who will be on the team should be included.
-Are you starting a B2B ecommerce company or a DTC business?
+Are you starting B2B eCommerce or a direct to consumer brands?
 Are you an expert in the field or is this a totally new venture?
 Be specific, but promote your strengths as much as possible.

 3. Market analysis